|Education:||Ph.D. (2006), Sociology; Gender Studies Certificate, University of Southern California, Los Angeles|

 |Specializations:||Sex and Gender; Sport; Media; Youth|

-- Associate Professor, Department of Health and Kinesiology and Women's Studies Program (joint appointment), Purdue University, West Lafayette, IN (2009-present)
+- Associate Professor, Department of Health and Kinesiology and Women's, Gender, and Sexuality Studies Program (joint appointment), Purdue University, West Lafayette, IN (2013-present)

 Assistant Professor, Department of Kinesiology, California State University, Fullerton (2006-2009)